ellethee/argparseinator/docs/source/within_classes.rst

 Importing commands packages
 ---------------------------
-A good way to keep our code ordered is to put modules under a subfolder which can become, for convenience, a package.
+A good way to keep our code ordered is to put modules under a sub folder which can become, for convenience, a package.
 So we can have our structure like this.

 .. code-block:: bash